zX3no/zX3no/README.md

 * Simplify reinstall for mpd and ncmpcpp | maybe a script for this, if I do this the comments need to be quite verbose since so many things are hard coded.
 * Move remote shutdown to google home
 * Finish VST repo
+* Investigate vim
-* Get a better To Do list
+* Get a better To Do list https://tasklite.org/related.html